mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 If a plugin doesn't claim its order, it will be put into `OrderPositionUnspecified` group, with the operation `OrderOperationNop`.

 If you want to configure a plugin in different positions, you can define the plugin as the base class, and register its derived classes.
-Please check [this](https://github.com/mosn/moe/blob/main/pkg/plugins/plugins_test.go) for the example.
+Please check [this](https://github.com/mosn/htnn/blob/main/pkg/plugins/plugins_test.go) for the example.

 ## Filter manager

-The MOE project introduces filter manager between the Envoy Go filter and the Go Plugins.
+The HTNN project introduces filter manager between the Envoy Go filter and the Go Plugins.

 Filter manager makes the features below possible: